ZhongQiyu/blink-detector/README.md

       - We have the default parameters set up, while we need additional efforts to let it broadcast to different kinds of tasks.

 ## Pro-tips:
-- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
-Again, be aware of the naming of everything.
 - Do `git pull` then `git push ...` AS ALWAYS.
 This will eliminate at least 60% of the clashes.
 - When deletion of files happened, revert to the last-updated version.
 Save the directories often when you finish an iteration.
+- Merge with whatever Marisabel has shared with you and use my GitHub repo to synchronize the progress.
+Again, be aware of the naming of everything.
+- Cite the work from ChatGPT with notes when they bring a large help to your project (e.g. put up a module that works completely or fixed a stingy bug).
 - Use the GitHub feature in either PyCharm or VS Code to synchronize the progress.
 It is better than plain-text because of the auto-configuration of the .iml files, etc.
 - Tackle with Git when you iterate the versions.
 We are using the ```main``` branch, and if you want to have you own, feel free to create one.
 Send pull requests per your version update.
-- Work on 2 and 3 mostly.
-Cite the work from ChatGPT with notes when they bring a large help to your project (e.g. put up a module that works completely or fixed a stingy bug).

 ## Issues:
 - Jimmy's difference of the resolution on camera intake from that of Allen's.
 Vice Versa.